-You cannot live in Sussex, and not go to a ploughing match.
+You cannot live in Sussex, without experiencing Sussex ploughing matches.
 And this weekend is your chance to do so because this Saturday (2nd October), Hurstpierpoint and District Agricultural Association are hosting their 115th ploughing match and show at Old Erringham Farm near Shoreham.

 The importance of ploughing matches

 Sussex Ploughing matches have been taking place across the county (and indeed across the UK) for over 100 years and in some cases for as long as 150 years!
 Mainly held in the autumn, but with some in the spring too, this is not a high octane event (unless you’re a competitor) but it is a chance to see a traditional and historic way of life.
 And of course for kids that love tractors, it’s a small slice of heaven.